LEGAL ARGUMENTS

 - From authority.

-In law, these last two forms of argument are based on, and reinforce, the historical continuity of legal practice.
+In law, the latter two forms of argument are based on, and reinforce, the historical continuity of legal practice.

-(ii) Arguments legitimizing interpretations based on the conditions of production of the law.
+(ii) Arguments that legitimize interpretations based on the conditions under which the law was produced.
 Arguments based on:

 -